 Generally, NPOs and the government use fund accounting.
 Investment banking businesses and portfolio businesses may also use this accounting as well.
 Most all other types of entities use non-fund accounting.

-The second difference between the two is with respect to the classification of funds.
+The second difference between the two is concerning the classification of funds.
 When we talk about fund accounting, it has two types of funds.
 And these are – restricted and unrestricted funds.
 There is no such classification that exists in the case of fund accounting.

-Another difference between the two is the type of financial statements preparation and their nomenclature.
-For instance, in the case of non-profit entities, there are payment and receipt accounts, and revenue and expenses account.
-In the case of non-fund accounting, we have trading, and profit and loss accounts.
+Another difference between the two is the type of financial statement preparation and their nomenclature.
+For instance, in the case of non-profit entities, there is payment and receipt accounts and revenue and expenses account.
+In the case of non-fund accounting, we have trading and profit and loss accounts.

 Advantages and Disadvantages of Fund Accounting